 One thing is certain.
-The network marketing industry is a highly, perceptually challenged industry and in most developing economies where the industry has made a mark for itself —such as in India, which is a billion dollar market— there is a lack of awareness fueled by misinterpretation and misinformation spread by the media and most importantly, a lack of legislation to govern the industry.
+The network marketing industry is a highly perceptually challenged industry.
+In most developing economies where the industry has made a mark for itself —such as in India, which is a billion-dollar market— there is a lack of awareness fueled by misinterpretation and misinformation spread by the media and, most importantly, a lack of legislation to govern the industry.
 This gives rise to misconceptions, doubts and general wariness about it.
 Also, network marketing is word-of-mouth marketing, which means if there are four million people out there promoting this business; that is four million opportunities for misrepresentation, if not explained the right way!

 The Pareto Principle